 The French Army Choir regularly collaborates with other French orchestras: the Republican Guard Orchestra, of course, but also the Pays de la Loire National Orchestra conducted by Pascal Rophé, the Orchestra Bordeaux Aquitaine, directed by Paul Daniel, Le Balcon Orchestra conducted by Maxime Pascal or the Radio France Philharmonic Orchestra conducted by Mikko Franck.

-During the 2019-2020 season, the French Army Choir will perform in particular at the Saint-Louis Cathedral of the Invalides, at the Théâtre des Champs-Élysées with the Republican Guard Orchestra for the Christmas concert of Radio Classique , but also in the region, during the festival A Volin on the Sand, during the Organ Festival of Masevaux, in the cathedral of Albi, or in Luxembourg.
+During the 2020-2021 season, the French Army Choir will perform notably at the Cathedral Saint Louis des Invalides, at the Théâtre des Champs-Élysées , and at the Paris Philharmonic with the French Republican Guard Orchestra for the Christmas concert organized by Radio Classique.
+It will also appear in other venues – during the festival “Eclats de voix” in Auch, in Mulhouse, …